ImLiam/php-skeleton/CONTRIBUTING.md

 - **One pull request per feature** - If you want to do more than one thing, send multiple pull requests.

 - **Send coherent history** - Make sure each individual commit in your pull request is meaningful.
 If you had to make multiple intermediate commits while developing, please [squash them](https://www.git-scm.com/book/en/v2/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages) before submitting.

+- **Include emoji in your commit message** - Using [Gitmoji](https://gitmoji.carloscuesta.me/) as a guide, try to include an emoji at the start of a commit message to make it easily identifiable.

 **Happy coding**!